afryer/gatsby-blog/src/pages/blog/2019/lakeland-5-passes/index.md

 Eventually my head went.
 Stop pushing myself and just get round.
 Hopefully my headache will go.
 This was the crux of the race and I had reverted to a training run.
 So much so I even had a sit down on the way up.

 Easing off meant a steady stream of people coming past me.
 Everyone quite spaced out by this point.
-The tops were in clag with the occasional gap into the clouds to see
+The tops were in clag with the occasional gap into the clouds to see.

+A slow run aross the top part of the route but soon enough at the next checkpoint at red screes.
+This time I shoved a load of sandwiches down my mouth which instantly sorted my stomach but my head still hurt.
+Filling up with loads of water, it was a slow stop but needed before tackling the long run in.

+The run in from there was one of just getting round.
+I wanted it to be over.
+Bored of running with a headache and a poor performance.

+Eventually it finished and I was presented with a medal.
+A weird concept which felt like school sports day where everyone wins.

 ##